RHFieldProductManagement/baremetal-ipi-lab/04-deploying-cluster.md

-DEBUG Still waiting for the cluster to initialize: Working towards 4.5.9: 0% complete DEBUG Still waiting for the cluster to initialize: Working towards 4.5.9: 41% complete DEBUG Still waiting for the cluster to initialize: Working towards 4.5.9: 57% complete
+DEBUG Still waiting for the cluster to initialize: Working towards 4.5.9: 0% complete DEBUG Still waiting for the cluster to initialize: Working towards 4.5.9: 41% complete DEBUG Still waiting for the cluster to initialize: Working towards 4.5.9: 57% complete (...)
+DEBUG Still waiting for the cluster to initialize: Some cluster operators are still updating: authentication, console, csi-snapshot-controller, ingress, kube-storage-version-migrator, monitoring
+DEBUG Still waiting for the cluster to initialize: Working towards 4.5.9: 86% complete DEBUG Still waiting for the cluster to initialize: Working towards 4.5.9: 86% complete DEBUG Still waiting for the cluster to initialize: Working towards 4.5.9: 86% complete (...)
+DEBUG Still waiting for the cluster to initialize: Working towards 4.5.9: 92% complete DEBUG Cluster is initialized
+INFO Waiting up to 10m0s for the openshift-console route to be created...
+DEBUG Route found in openshift-console namespace: console DEBUG Route found in openshift-console namespace: downloads DEBUG OpenShift console route is created
+INFO Install complete!
+INFO To access the cluster as the system:admin user when using 'oc', run 'export KUBECONFIG=/home/cloud-user/scripts/ocp/auth/kubeconfig'
+INFO Access the OpenShift web-console here: https://console-openshift-console.apps.schmaustech.students.osp.opentlc.com INFO Login to the console with user: "kubeadmin", and password: "5VGM2-uMov3-4N2Vi-n5i3H" DEBUG Time elapsed per stage:
+DEBUG     Infrastructure: 34m17s
+DEBUG Bootstrap Complete: 35m56s
+DEBUG  Bootstrap Destroy: 10s
+DEBUG  Cluster Operators: 38m6s
+INFO Time elapsed: 1h48m36s
 ~~~